getcarina/getcarina.com/_tutorials/2015-10-20-servicenet.md

     10.176.225.205
     ```

-    The output of this command is the internal IP address of the segment on which you want to run a Redis container exposed only on ServiceNet.
+    The output of this command is the internal IP address of the node on which you want to run a Redis container exposed only on ServiceNet.
 For example, `10.176.225.205`.
 For more information about the `racknet/ip` Docker utility image, see the [Discover PublicNet and ServiceNet IP addresses](#discover-publicnet-and-servicenet-ip-addresses) section.

 1. Run a Redis container that is exposed only on ServiceNet